 You’ve probably heard the name.
 Pavlova is the best known type of meringue dessert.
 (A delicate, delicious one!)
 Few layers of meringue are filled with cream.
 Then topped with fruit for dramatic effect.

-Named after Anna Pavlova, this meringue evokes a silhouette of ballerina dress as it moves through space.
+Named after Anna Pavlova, this meringue evokes silhouette of a ballerina dress as it moves through space.

-Today’s meringue cream cake is better than Pavlova.
+Today's meringue cake is better than Pavlova.

-WHAT MAKES THIS MERINGUE CREAM CAKE BETTER?
+WHAT MAKES THIS MERINGUE CAKE BETTER?